- Learning Center

 Your personal credit report helps lenders determine your personal annual income.

+Your personal annual income does not come into play with your personal credit score.
 Jim Anderson, a management counselor for SCORE, explains why personal credit scores are so important.
 “A major consideration for a lender to make a loan is the ‘character’ of the borrower,” Anderson says.
 “Lenders want to loan money to people who have a positive track record for paying their obligations as agreed.”

 Your personal credit report is calculated by looking at the following: